 2017 - Moves to Whidbey Island.

-2017 to present - Industrial Design consultant to Aimée Jacobsen, president of InclineRX, Seattle, for the reimagining of a low-angle inversion table called 'Lull' which was brought to the market in 2019/20.
+2017 to present - Industrial Design consultant to Aimée Jacobsen, president of InclineRX, Seattle, for the reimagining of a low-angle inversion table called 'Lull' which was brought to the market in 2019/20 and granted a Patent in 2021.

 2019 - Started work on a series of larger paintings in oil, the 'River' series.

-David lives near Langley on beautiful Whidbey Island with his wife Robin, two greyhounds and two, very talkative cats.
+David lives in Langley, on beautiful Whidbey Island in Washington State, with his wife Robin, two greyhounds and two, very talkative cats.